isledecomp/LEGOIslandRebuilder/README.md

 The latest binaries are available on the [releases page](https://github.com/itsmattkc/LEGOIslandRebuilder/releases/tag/continuous).

+**Note:** Due to conflicting versions of MFC, Rebuilder will currently not function if placed in the same directory as LEGO Island.

 ## Building

 Rebuilder utilizes the NMake build system included with Microsoft Visual C++.
 In order to retain compatibility with Windows 95, Rebuilder is written specifically for MSVC 6.0.* For convenience and compatibility, a portable version of MSVC 6.0 is available [here](https://github.com/itsmattkc/MSVC600).
 Its command line can be accessed by running `VC98/bin/VCVARS32.BAT` from any normal command prompt.